IDSIA/sacred/docs/index.rst

 encouraging modularity and configurability of experiments.

-The ability to conveniently make experiments configurable is at the heart of ``sacred``.
+The ability to conveniently make experiments configurable is at the heart of Sacred.
 If the parameters of an experiment are exposed in a this way, it will help you to:

     - keep track of all the parameters of your experiment